Robotics

 b.

-Discuss first aid and prevention for the types of injuries that could occur while participating in robotics activities and competitions, including cuts, eye injuries, and burns (chemical or heat).
+Discuss first aid and prevention for the types of injuries that could

 2.

-Robotics industry.
+Robotics Industry.
 Discuss the following with your counselor:

 a.